Understanding Price Margin Rules in CloudCockpit

 ERP Price Minus Discount

-On the ERP Price Minus Discount margin rule the ERP price is used for the calculation.
+On the ERP Price Minus Discount margin rule the offer ERP price is used for the calculation.

 The percentage set is applied on the ERP price in order to reduce its value.